-Once the above steps have been completed, entity needs to determine the key objectives of the process improvement activities - SMART (Specific: Clearly defined, Measurable: Easily quantifiable in
+Once the above steps have been completed, entity needs to determine the key objectives of the process improvement activities - SMART (Specific: Clearly defined, Measurable: Easily quantifiable in monetary terms, Attainable: Achievable through best efforts, Relevant: Entity must be in need of these and Timely: Achieved within a given time frame.)

-(v) Step 5: Engage the business process consultant
+Step 5: Engage the business process consultant

 This is again a critical step to achieve BPA.
-To decide as to which company/ consultant to partner with depends upon the following:
+To decide as to which company/consultant to partner with depends upon the following: